 Strolling around the town centre, it was striking how quiet it was.
 Partly this was because of the blistering midsummer heat, but it was also noticeable how many retail units lay empty.
 Much of the town’s economy seems to have migrated to the strip mall outside town where our hotel was located.
 But sadly the place also just seems to be up against it.

 We wandered into Ground Zero, the bar and venue that gets plenty of attention because it’s co-owned by Morgan Freeman, and had a quiet drink out of the sun.
 It’s a good space, with a lengthy bar down one side.
 But it’s also a bit odd – a refurbished and buffed up bar that features floor to ceiling graffiti, and toilet cubicles with what seem like shower curtains for doors.
-Seems to me this is taking fake authenticity a bit too far, though it does provide another focal point for the town.
+Seems to me this is taking fake authenticity a bit too far, though the place does provide another focal point for the town.

 Roger Stolle’s store, meanwhile, is a treasure trove of blues and folk-art artefacts, and the man himself, a noted ambassador for the blues, is more than happy to dispense directions and advice.
 When we mentioned that we were hoping to take in some music that night, he immediately produced a leaflet listing the week’s gigs, and recommended us to take in Anthony “Big A” Sherrod and the Blues All-Stars, who were playing at Red’s Blues Club.
 Which, as it turned out, was a good call.